-With regard to degrees that are taught either partially or completely online, the teaching staff must be competent and experienced in teaching models for distance or blended learning, as well as in the use of technologies for online teaching, as set out in Criteria for the assessment of degree programmes in distance or blended teaching format7.
+With regard to degrees that are taught either partially or completely online, the teaching staff must be competent and experienced in teaching models for distance or blended learning, as well as in the use of technologies for online teaching, as set out in the document "Focus 3.
+Fully online or blended degree programmes".